leptos-rs/leptos-handbook/src/marketing/value_prop.md

 # Value Proposition

 The value proposition is listed in terms of impact followed by implementation.
+It should be noted that the weighting to these values will differ by demographic.

-This is intended to focus on the "what" over the "how."
+The following list is intended to focus on "what" over "how," with emphasis on two key types of messages that we can communicate:

-The approach is important in context of marking Leptos in terms:
-- Leptos enables to you "make wishes come true"
+1) Leptos enables to you "make wishes come true"
-- Leptos solves problems currently plaguing application developers.
+2) Leptos solves problems currently plaguing application developers.
 As a result, Leptos solves problems for end users who need quality applications.

+> It is recommended that the following should be reviewed in context with the [objectives](.
+/objectives.md) to asses validity.

 ## Easy to use -> Low cognitive overhead
 (fewer things to think about and remember)